What Keeps Striped Bass Populations from Rebounding?

-Researchers at North Carolina Sea Grant and NC State University are collaborating with experts along the Atlantic Seaboard on a new aquaculture project to strengthen the domestic seafood industry: “StriperHub.”
-Members of the research team will be at the North Carolina Aquaculture Development Conference, which will convene March 12 to 14 in New Bern, to plan for StriperHub’s next stages.
+Researchers at North Carolina Sea Grant and NC State University are collaborating with experts along the Atlantic Seaboard on a new aquaculture project to strengthen the domestic striped bass industry: “StriperHub.”
+Members of the team will be at the North Carolina Aquaculture Development Conference, March 23-25, at the New Bern Riverfront Convention Center.

-Striped bass have experienced major declines due to overharvesting, water quality degradation, and barriers to reaching spawning habitat.
-There is little insight, however, as to why some coastal populations of striped bass have yet to rebound despite recovery efforts.
+Striped bass have experienced major declines due to overharvesting, water quality degradation, and barriers to their spawning habitats.
+There is little insight, however, as to why some coastal populations of striped bass have yet to rebound despite prior recovery efforts.

 Restoration efforts have been successful for specific stocks of striped bass but not all.
 For example, the fish population in the Neuse River of North Carolina hasn’t recovered despite nearly two decades of reduced harvests, stock enhancement programs, and removal of a dam that had restricted access to the species’ historical spawning grounds.